erwald/blog/posts/the-biggest-game-in-town.md

 Game A is the land where Moloch rules.
 It's designed to solve a set of problems for large communities with scarce resources.[^8] The problems are: resource extraction, defection (in the game-theoretic sense) and intergroup competition.
 The solutions include: hierarchies of power, free markets, religion, law, international treaties and professional armies.

 Game B is what comes after.
 Game B has a new set of rules, new questions and answers: it's a new paradigm.
 Game B is still designed to solve problems for large communities with scarce resources, but its solutions avoid Molochian traps.
-So instead of hierarchies of power, for example, you have decentralisation and new forms of democracy, where (the idea is) decision-makers are those who will actually be affected by a decision.[^9]
+So instead of hierarchies of power, for example, you have decentralisation and new forms of democracy, where (the idea is) decision-makers are those whom a decision will actually affect.[^9]

 How will Game B come to be?
 The idea is that we are in a time of flux, and will need to find a new equilibrium; Game B is meant to create an "attractor" which will pull the world into a new, better equilibrium ...
 A group of people will get together, create a "Proto-B Community", grow and eventually become its own little Game B civilisation, so successful that all others will be drawn to join or emulate it.[^10] Because Game A solutions fail to solve many collective action problems, Game A civilisations don't reach their full potential; Game B civilisations will solve most collective action problems and therefore outcompete Game A civilisations.[^11] (I don't think Game B theorists have any delusions about the ambition and difficulty of their project.)